 Tree removal and removal of other vegetation along the creek will be necessary for the project.
-Elderberry shrubs occur on the northwest, southwest, and southeast corners of the bridge.
-Removal of some of these shrubs will be necessary to facilitate construction.
-Elderberry shrubs are the sole host plant for the federally listed valley elderberry longhorn beetle (VELB), thus impacts to a federally listed species are anticipated.
-Little Chico Creek can also provide a habitat for federally listed salmonids but only when flows allow passage of fish.
+One (1) elderberry (Sambucus nigra ssp. caerulea) cluster occurs on the northeast corner of the bridge and its removal will be necessary to facilitate construction.

+Three (3) other clusters are located within or adjacent to the BSA.
+Elderberry shrubs are the sole host plant for the federally listed valley elderberry longhorn beetle (VELB, Desmocerus californicus dimorphus), thus impacts to a federally listed species are anticipated.
+Little Chico Creek can also provide a habitat for federally listed salmonids, but only when flows allow passage of fish.
 Since construction is not expected to occur during sustaining flows, there will be no impacts to fish.